gqswang/cloud-mdk-samples/Showcase_Apps/AICoreApp/README.md

     deleteEmbeddings(): returns String
     getRagResponse(value: String): returns String

-For this demo, the embeddings are configured in PopulateEmbeddings.js.
+For this demo, the embeddings are configured in `PopulateEmbeddings.js`.

 ## Setup

-After onboarding to the application in the MDK clien the Vector DB needs to be populated using the following steps
+After onboarding to the application in the MDK client the Vector DB needs to be populated using the following steps:

 #### Populate embeddings